ARMargolis/bias_genderviz/submission.md

 ![Graphical Representation of Biases in Various Words](IMG_1527.JPG)

-Because GPT-3 relies on attention, it is relatively easy to explain why the NLP tool chooses male or female words. http://jalammar.github.io/illustrated-transformer/ If possible, we can extend to biases in attentional image analysis tools, such as Contrastive Language–Image Pre-training. https://openai.com/blog/clip/
+Because GPT-3 relies on attention, it is relatively easy to explain why the NLP tool choose male or female words. http://jalammar.github.io/illustrated-transformer/
+If possible, we can extend to biases in attentional image analysis tools, such as Contrastive Language–Image Pre-training. https://openai.com/blog/clip/
 Our goal would be to build on work by NLP experts, often directed toward other experts, to allow general audiences to explore gender bias in GPT-3.
+Because GPT-3 reflects the data put into it, audiences would learn not only about artificial intelligence but also the human biases that everyone carries around.

 * What experience do you have in collaborating?